(888) 552-6760 SCHEDULE AN APPOINTMENT

 If pain medication isn’t working, or it causes too many side effects, other treatments may be an option.
 Some include procedures such as treatments to shrink the tumor or nerve blocks (via an injection of numbing medicine) to block the pain stemming from a nerve in or near the spinal cord.

-However, there are also many nonmedical treatment options for pain relief, including rehabilitation and integrative therapies.
-Integrative therapies that may be used to help relieve pain include:
+However, there are also many nonmedical treatment options for pain relief, including rehabilitation and supportive care services.
+Supportive care that may be used to help relieve pain include:

 • Acupuncture